 With workload identity, you can assign different IAM roles to each workload.
 This fine-grained control of permissions lets you follow the principle of least privilege.

-Migrate for Anthos and GKE lets you deploy your migrated workloads to Anthos clusters on AWS.
+Migrate to Containers lets you deploy your migrated workloads to Anthos clusters on AWS.
 In some cases, you might use the same cluster as both the processing cluster and the deployment cluster.
-If you have enabled workload identity on your deployment cluster, then you have to ensure that you configure your deployment environment correctly to support Migrate for Anthos and GKE.
+If you have enabled workload identity on your deployment cluster, then you have to ensure that you configure your deployment environment correctly to support Migrate to Containers.